SDCopy-App/SDCopyManual/EnvironmentFile/readme.md

 # Setting

 Variable settings will be read while SDCopy starting.
-Values can be set in these ways, ordered by priority:
+Values can be set in these ways:

-1. Environment set in SDCopy.service, after EnvironmentFile lines.
-2. Environment file named as SDCopy.env, placed in /boot/firmware/.
+1. Environment file named as SDCopy.env, placed in /boot/firmware/.
 The folder is the default mapping point of the boot partition of Ubuntu Arm64 20.04.
+Use [this systemd](SystemdFile/Ubuntu%20Arm64%2020.04/SDCopy.service) file.
-3. Environment file named as SDCopy.env, placed in /boot/.
+2. Environment file named as SDCopy.env, placed in /boot/.
 The folder is the default mapping point of the boot partition of PiOS Arm32 10.
+Use [this systemd](SystemdFile/PiOS%20Arm32%2010/SDCopy.service) file.
-4. Environment file named as SDCopy.env, placed in /etc/.
+3. Environment file named as SDCopy.env, placed in /etc/.
+Use [this systemd](SystemdFile/etc/SDCopy.service) file.
-5. Environment set in SDCopy.service, before EnvironmentFile lines.
-6. Environment set in system.

-For the convenience of end users to edit, 2 and 3 are recommended for pre-made images.
-4 is a good way for advanced user who install the app manually.
+For the convenience of end users to edit, 1 and 2 are recommended for pre-made images.
+3 is a good way for advanced user who install the app manually.